Berry Interschool Equestrian Championship

 Sporting – sponsored by Luke Musson – Farrier m: 0408 868 188

-To be located in the dressage arenas between 11:00am and 2:00pm on Sunday.
+To take place in the dressage arenas located in the front paddock near the highway between 11:00am and 2:00pm on Sunday.

-Two parents will be assigned to set out, time and award the placings for each sporting event.
-The sporting gear will be located in a trailer near the dressage arenas.
+Two parents will be assigned to time and work out the placings for each sporting event.

 Show jumping – sponsored by Sheds n Homes – Nowra ph: 4422 5033

-Both show jumping courses are to be built on Saturday afternoon once the Hacking rings have finished.
+Both show jumping courses are to be built on Saturday afternoon once the Hack rings have finished.
 All parents are asked to help.